LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{1}}--
-We needed a way of providing educational content for programming courses and thought that a language-based approach instead of a tooling- or plattform-based might provide a higher degree of freedom, exchangeability, and sustainability, next to some other benefits.
+We needed a way of providing educational content for programming courses and thought that a language-based approach instead of a tooling- or platform-based might provide a higher degree of freedom, exchangeability, and sustainability, next to some other benefits.